 - Study the biodiversity of Colorado and of the southern Rocky Mountain region

-Our vertebrate specimens are actively used by the university faculty, students, and researchers for scientific research, as well as by the general public for science education, artistry and understanding of natural history in general.
-All vertebrate specimen data are available online to everyone at the ARCTOS database (see the links below for each taxon).
+Vertebrate specimens are actively used by university faculty, students, and researchers for scientific research, as well as by the general public for science education, artistry, and natural history programming.
+All vertebrate specimen data are available online at ARCTOS.

 Amphibians and Reptiles

 - More than 66,000 specimens including more than 22,000 from Mexico

 - 342+ type specimens (16 holotypes & 326+ paratypes)